MFNttps/mfnttps.github.io/contribute.md

 ## Structure

-Each GTFO ttpary is defined in a file in the [`_mfnttps/`] folder named as `<ttpary name>.md`, such file consists only of a [YAML] front matter which describes the ttpary and its functions.
+Each MFNttp is defined in a file in the [`_mfnttps/`] folder named as `<ttpary name>.md`, such file consists only of a [YAML] front matter which describes the ttpary and its functions.

 The full syntax is the following: